Cross-Modal Adapter for Vision-Language Retrieval: Method

 where $\langle\cdot, \cdot\rangle$ represents inner product.
 Then, we obtain a final query-aware embedding $\boldsymbol{\hat{v}}_i$ for the video $v_i$ by weighted averaging all video frame features:

 where $\tau$ is the temperature hyper-parameter, which determines the way of average weighting.
 For instance, if $\tau$ is very small, the embedding of the whole video will be almost the same as that of the most relevant frame to the query feature $\boldsymbol{t}$.
 Contrarily, if $\tau$ is very large, this simply becomes a uniform average without weights.
-Though its simplicity, this parameter-free aggregation method can effectively perform the temporal modeling for the video by considering different degrees of text-frame relevance.
+Though its simplicity, this parameter-free aggregation method can effectively perform the \textit{temporal modeling} for the video by considering different degrees of text-frame relevance.

-For a batch with $n$ text-video pairs, we calculate the similarities between all the video features and all the text query features, resulting in a $n \times n$ similarity score map.
-Then, we adopt a symmetric cross-entropy loss to optimize the model.
+For a batch with $n$ text-video (or text-image) pairs, we calculate the similarities between all the visual features and all the text query features, resulting in a $n \times n$ similarity score map.
+Then, we adopt a symmetric cross-entropy loss.
 Formally, we have the following equations:

 where $s(\cdot, \cdot)$ denotes cosine distance.